 That's why Bluesky's recent momentum has been such a breath of fresh air.

-There's real momentum building on Bluesky: in the last month numerous indie hackers, bootstrappers, and Laravel folks have made the switch.
+There's real momentum building on Bluesky: in the last month, numerous indie hackers, bootstrappers, and Laravel developers have made the switch.

 When I tried it a year ago, it felt dead; today, it feels alive.